openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

     and the name and type of "M".
-  - Optionally, a "top level" parametric reference to _M_, a `CONSTANT_SpecializationLinkage` wrapping the previous reference to _M_ (whether "raw" or not), and also proposing some linkage parameter value _W_.
+  - Optionally, a "top level" parametric reference to _M_, a `CONSTANT_SpecializationLinkage` wrapping the previous reference to _M_ (whether "raw" or not), and also proposing some linkage selector value _W_.
     Call this the "member wrapper" if it is present.

-It is thus possible that a parametric reference can propose *two* linkage parameters, one to be validated on the anchor _R_ on the containing type _C_ and the other to be validated on the "inner" anchor _Q_ for _M_.
+It is thus possible that a parametric reference can propose *two* linkage selectors, one to be validated on the anchor _R_ on the containing type _C_ and the other to be validated on the "inner" anchor _Q_ for _M_.